Language Models can Infer Action Semantics for Symbolic Planners from Environment Feedback: Proposed Approach:

 \subsection{Overview}

-As shown in Fig.~\ref{fig:method}, given the task we want to solve, we first use an LLM as the \textit{trajectory sampler} to sample trajectories, and execute the trajectories in the environment to get feedbacks.
-We then use the LLM again together with a rule-based parser, as the \textit{action semantics predictor} to predict action semantics, \ie, preconditions and postconditions, for each action, based on this environment feedback.
-We update the memory of the learned action semantics and finally sample the current belief of the action semantics to the symbolic solver to check the success.
+Given a goal, we first use an LLM as a \textit{\trajsam}, and execute the trajectories in the environment to get feedback (Figure~\ref{fig:method}).
+We use the LLM again, together with a rule-based parser, as the \textit{\actsem} to predict action semantics, \ie, preconditions and postconditions, for each action based on that feedback.
+We update the memory of the learned action semantics, ten sample that memory for hypothesized action semantics used as input to the symbolic solver.
+Finally, the symbolic solver tries to generate a plan from the goal and hypothesized action semantics.

-If the symbolic solver finds a solution, we execute the plan in the environment to check if the plan succeeds.
-If the plan reaches the goal in the environment, we finish the loop; otherwise, we will pass the result of the failed plan to the LLM to predict the action semantics again.
-If the symbolic solver does not find a solution, we will provide some partial candidate trajectories from the symbolic solver to the trajectory sampler, to seed the sampled trajectory.
+If the symbolic solver finds a solution, we execute the plan in the environment.
+If the plan reaches the goal, we finish the loop; otherwise, we will pass the result of the failed plan to the LLM to predict the action semantics again.
+If the symbolic solver does not find a solution, we will provide some partial candidate trajectories from the symbolic solver to the \trajsam as a prefix sequence of actions for the plan to be generated.

-We elaborate on three components in the following section: the trajectory sampler, the action semantics predictor, and the memory of learned action semantics.